laszewsk/nist/catalog/aws/amazon-augmented-ai-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/amazon-augmented-ai.yaml
 ---

+{{% pageinfo %}}
+Amazon Augmented AI (Amazon A2I) is a machine learning service which makes it easy to build the workflows required for human review.
+{{% /pageinfo %}}

 ## Description

 Amazon Augmented AI (Amazon A2I) is a machine learning service which makes it easy to build the workflows required for human review.